tinkerbell/hook/README.md

 For use cases where having container images already available in Docker is needed, the following steps can be taken to embed container images into hook-docker (DinD):

+> Note: This is optional and no container images will be embedded by default.

 1. Create a file named `images.txt` in the [images/hook-embedded/](images/hook-embedded/) directory.
 1. Populate this `images.txt` file with the list of images to be embedded.
 See [images/hook-embedded/images.txt.example](images/hook-embedded/images.txt.example) for details on the required file format.
 1. Change directories to [images/hook-embedded/](images/hook-embedded/) and run the [pull-images.sh](images/hook-embedded/pull-images.sh) script.
 Read the comments at the top of the script for more details.